Will it help your sports or tennis club?

 There are a few different models of courts and plenty of companies that manufacturer them now.
 So lets discuss a few:

-Concrete – this is how all the courts used to be built, concrete back and sides, then a netting along the side.
+This is how all the courts used to be built, concrete back and sides, then a netting along the side.
 It does the job, you don’t get the same amount of humidity on the surface of the concrete, so that is a benefit.
 But then you also do not get the same energy transference with the rebound.
 The big problem for the clubs with the concrete court is the viewing, as you can only watch through the side fence.

-Standard – this is the basic model of court which has a metal support between each pane of glass around the court.
+This is the basic model of court which has a metal support between each pane of glass around the court.
 Often with this type of court, as there’s the support the glass thickness can be 10mm (as opposed to 12mm).
 This court plays exactly the same as the other versions of glass court, with the viewing slightly interrupted due to the posts.

-Panoramic – this model does not have the posts supporting along the back glass for better viewing.
+This model does not have the posts supporting along the back glass for better viewing.
 Glasses are held in place by the metal structure.
 There are various type of “deluxe” “special edition” “super duper” panoramic courts, with various aesthetic structures, but the principles are the same – better viewing.

-Singles – there are singles courts that are available and some clubs are considering them.
+There are singles courts that are available and some clubs are considering them.
 I would only recommend them if the club is absolutely full and you do not have the space to build a full size court.
 You might be able to do some coaching or junior hours on there, but I doubt they will ever be as popular as the doubles courts, as padel is built on socializing!